Going by soil moisture data alone?

 Soil moisture data are useful, but they can’t tell you everything.
 Other strategies for growers and researchers, like plant and weather monitoring, can inform water management decisions.

 In this webinar, world-renowned soil physicist, Dr. Gaylon Campbell shares his newest insights and explores options for water management beyond soil moisture.
 Learn the why and how of scheduling irrigation using plant or atmospheric measurements.
 Understand canopy temperature and its role in detecting water stress in crops.
 Plus, discover when plant water information is necessary and which measurement(s) to use.
-Find out:

 - Why the Penman-Monteith equation, with the FAO 56 procedures, gives a solid, physics-based method for determining potential evapotranspiration of a crop